Social Media Specialist (SMF1) Technical Certificate of Credit

 |MKTG 1100Principles of Marketing

-Weekly Contact Hours: Lecture - 3 Lab 2 - 0 Lab 3 - 0 Pre-requisite(s): None Co-requisite(s): None This course emphasizes the trends and the dynamic forces that affect the marketing process and the coordination of the marketing functions.
+Weekly Contact Hours: Lecture - 3 Lab 2 - 0 Lab 3 - 0 Pre-requisite(s): None Co-requisite(s): COLL 1010 This course emphasizes the trends and the dynamic forces that affect the marketing process and the coordination of the marketing functions.
 Topics include effective communication in a marketing environment, role of marketing, knowledge of marketing principles, marketing strategy, and marketing career paths.

 |MKTG 2500Exploring Social Media